 When approval to proceed has been granted for a collaborative arrangement, the relevant School is requested to nominate a University Coordinator to provide a point of contact on the development, monitoring and enhancement of the collaborative arrangement at programme level.

 The Faculty should nominate a University Coordinator where the arrangement is across Schools in a Faculty.
 Where the arrangement crosses Faculties, the Faculty Pro-Vice-Chancellors together should nominate a University Coordinator.
 Where the arrangement is for recruitment purposes only, the University Coordinator’s main role is in ensuring adherence to the Memorandum of Agreement.

 The University Coordinator role is one of the key elements in maintaining standards and ensuring ongoing dialogue with the collaborative organisation.

 Responsibilities of University Coordinators for Validated and Franchised Programmes including Foundation Degrees and Access Programmes

-- To provide advice and guidance on the syllabus and assessment framework of the programme.
+- To provide advice and guidance on the learning outcomes and assessment framework of the programme.

 - To provide the main point of academic contact for the partner organisation.